Palasë: Language

 The inhabitants of Palasë are bilingual as they mainly speak a variant of the Himariote Greek dialect, and partly the Tosk Albanian.
 The local Greek idiom retains features of an older Greek linguistic substratum.
-Though Greek speakers the locals are also fluent in Albanian.
+Although Greek speakers, the locals are also fluent in Albanian.
 Bilingualism in Palasa often takes the form of compartmentalized or situational, bilingualism.
 In this form of bilingualism, different languages are used in different social contexts.
 In Palasa, Greek is used in the context of Greek Orthodox rituals, while Albanian is used in transmitting traditional, folk mythological rituals.
 Lexical borrowings from Albanian to Greek are found in the terminology which concerns village life.
 It indicates that the culture of the village was originally Albanian and reflects the function of the older language (Albanian) as prevailing in affairs of village life.

-Toponyms of Greek origin are found more densely in the area of Palasë than in other area of southern Albanian coast.
+Toponyms of Greek origin are found more densely in the area of Palasë than in other areas of the southern Albanian coast.
 Some of them are of archaic origin and preserve unique features of the Greek language.